kld1997/CS3398_JavaChess_GroupProject/README.md

 * Roy Grady

   - (Roy's Review)

 * Kieran Hsieh

   - (Kierig cup's Review).

 * Guillermo Gomez

   -      Completed the Menu GUI entirely as a fullt functional menu.
 The musicplayer was also added to the menu so we now have a music player in the background while you play.
 This implementations are in Menu.java, CustomMain.java, CustomMenu,java, and
          MusicPlayer.java
-  -      My next step will be to fully complete Profile creation. bugs are still present in the the Profile but will be fixed for the            next release.
+  -      My next step will be to fully complete Profile creation.
+Bugs are still present in the the Profile but will be fixed for the            next release.

 * Kody Davis
   -     (Kody-kin's Review)

 * Felipe Rodriguez
   -     (NANI!?)